shortavius/2025-atldevcon-labs/instructions.md

 We can find that the carriage return key is represented as a 13 (or 0x0D in hexadecimal).
 Expand the program such that when the carriage return key is pressed, the board with display a prompt character on a new line.

+### Lab 04-B

+Now that we have a key to signify when a command should be processed, we need to build up the command string.
+In the old days, typically, the maximum number of characters a command string could be was 80 characters.
+We will use the same length in this lab.

+Modify the program to capture an array of character up to 80 characters long.
+Once the end of the string is found, don't allow anymore characters to be added to the string.
+As each character is received, be sure to send it back to the connected computer.
+When the carriage return is detected, display the command string back.
+Be sure to only allow the alphabet (uppercase and lowercase), numbers (0 - 9), and some symbols.
+Also, the string needs to be cleared each time after the carriage return is detected.